Antonia Romeo: Her Majesty's Consul General

-In July 2016, Romeo was appointed Her Majesty's Consul General in New York, replacing Danny Lopez.
+In July 2016, Romeo became Her Majesty's Consul General in New York, replacing Danny Lopez.
 Aged forty-one, Romeo was the first woman to hold the position in its two-hundred-and-thirty-one year history.
 In addition to her duties as Consul General, Romeo was given the additional role of Director General Economic and Commercial Affairs USA, under the auspices of UK Trade & Investment.
 As DGECA USA, Romeo's responsibilities included oversight of the North American operations of the foreign commercial arm of the UK Government.

-In a talk given to Global Citizen magazine in October 2016, Romeo said that following the Brexit vote, the UK was no less committed to its international standing than it was before.
-"We want to become more globally outward facing," she told the room.
-"Britain isn't turning in on itself."
-Asked about xenophobic rhetoric used in the Brexit campaign Romeo replied that the government "thinks xenophobia and hate crime are completely unacceptable."
-She added: "We want to be engaged and tolerant at home."
+In a talk given to Global Citizen magazine in October 2016, Romeo said that following the Brexit vote, the UK was no less committed to its international standing than it was before, stating: "We want to become more globally outward facing.
+Britain isn't turning in on itself."

+During her tenure multiple Foreign Office staff raised concerns and she was investigated for bullying and misusing expenses; it was decided that there was "no case to answer".

-Romeo left the role as Director General Economic and Commercial Affairs USA in March 2017, after nine months.
+Romeo left the role as Director General Economic and Commercial Affairs USA in March 2017, after nine months, when she became permanent secretary of the Trade Department.

 Department for International Trade

 In January 2017 Romeo was appointed as permanent secretary of the Department for International Trade.
 Her first day was on 27 March 2017, just two days before Article 50 was triggered, a major step in the UK's exit from the European Union.
 Romeo's team was tasked with ensuring that the UK was prepared to leave the EU on 29 March 2019.
-During that time, they developed and published a temporary tariff regime, negotiated vital continuity agreements, and secured continued participation in the GPA to ensure UK businesses could continue to bid for public sector contracts globally worth more than £1.3 trillion per year.
-At DIT Romeo was in charge of trade policy, trade negotiation and market access arrangements with countries outside the EU, global trade promotion and finance, and inward and outward business investment.
+During that time, they developed and published a temporary tariff regime, negotiated continuity agreements, and secured continued participation in the GPA to ensure UK businesses could continue to bid for public sector contracts globally.
+At the DIT Romeo was in charge of trade policy, trade negotiation and market access arrangements with countries outside the EU, global trade promotion and finance, and inward and outward business investment.